den-materials/seo/README.md

 ### This outline is inspired by [Googles docs](https://support.google.com/webmasters/answer/7451184)
 1. Tell Google to index your site
 2. Upload Sitemap
+2a.
+You can try modules like `express-sitemap` to generate a sitemap.xml for your express app
 3. Add a unique `<title>` to the `<head>` of each page
 4. Add a unique description `<meta>` tag to the head of each page
 5. Understand the [Anatomy of a Search Snippet](https://www.youtube.com/watch?v=MOfhHPp5sWs)